breakdance/breakdance/support/src/content/customize.md

 ## Customizing {{@site.name}}

-**{{@site.name}}** is pretty hackable.
+**{{@site.name}}** is pretty hackable if you need more than the [provided options](options.html).
 You can override built-in renderers, create custom renderers for custom HTML tags, or create plugins that "bundle" together your commonly used customizations.

 ## Compilers